DjangoGirls/tutorial/django_installation/README.md

     Cleaning up...

 #### Windows
-On Windows, first make sure you install Heroku Toolbelt from [https://toolbelt.heroku.com/].
-This means you can skip this step once we get to deployment -- hurray!
-After it's installed, run the commands below (if you have 32 bit Windows you'll have to replace "win64" below with "win32").
+If you have 32-bit Windows, run this:

+    (blog) ~$ pip install git+https://github.com/nwcell/psycopg2-windows.git@win32-py34#egg=psycopg2`

+Otherwise, on 64-bit, use this one instead:

     (blog) ~$ pip install git+https://github.com/nwcell/psycopg2-windows.git@win64-py34#egg=psycopg2`
-    ...
-    Successfully installed psycopg2
-    Cleaning up...

 Once it's completed execute `python -c "import psycopg2"`.
-If you get no errors, everything works.
+If you get no errors, everything works and you can proceed.

 That's it!
 Now you are finally ready to create a Django application!
 But to do that, you need some nice program to edit the code...